Kequc/nano-records/README.md

   if (err)
     return;
-  // doc is a NanoRecords document console.log(doc.body());
+  // doc is a NanoRecords document console.log(doc.body);
 });
 ```

-This method searched for the document in the database and updates it if it is found.
+This method searches for the document in the database and updates it if it is found.

 Otherwise, it will persist it along with the given id.
 You will be certain to avoid overwriting entire documents this way, this method also returns a NanoRecords document instance.